 As a foreign company, expanding your business to India can be a smart move.
 With its large and growing economy, India offers a wealth of opportunities for businesses of all sizes.
 One way to establish a presence in India is by incorporation of foreign subsidiary in India.Continue reading “Incorporation of Foreign Subsidiary in India”

-In this article, we shall take you through all the mandatory Foreign Subsidiary Compliances that are applicable on a subsidiary company, at different points of time, during the year.
+In this article, we shall take you through all the Mandatory Compliances that are applicable on a Subsidiary Company, at different points of time, during the year.

 Although Private Limited Company is the most popular form of starting a business, there are various compliances which are required to be followed once your business is incorporated.